Peer-review record

 Older Round prompts remain useful as history, but should not be sent as current peer instructions after newer served-source fixes.

-Submit one clean finding
+Draft one clean finding

-Active review sprint
+Held review sprint

-Start with the brief
+Start with Round62

-Draft or submit one finding
+Draft one finding

 Stay in scope